vaginessa/dns-wiki/Advertisements-blocking.md

-**Please do not send any email or ask here on GitHub how to block the Android advertisements!**
+:exclamation: **Please do not send any email or ask here on GitHub how to block the Android advertisements!** :exclamation:

 Index
 ---------